Case Study: The Project “Sustainability of Linguistic Resources”

 Sustainability of language resources is an aspect wanted and needed by data

 providers, users and funders alike.
-To be able to speak of sustainable resources it is
+To be able to speak of sustainable resources it

 necessary to make resources available according to defined processes, platforms or

 archives in a reproducible and reliable way.
-To this end, XML is an essential part of a
+To this end, XML is an essential part

 complex approach which, additionally, also encompasses other standards on multiple